Galway Wind Park: Development

 Generated electricity is sent to the nearby Uggool substation where the voltage is increased to 110kV.
 An underground power cable joins the Galway-Screeb 110kV overhead line and connects the wind park with the electrical grid.

+Upon its completion in 2016, it was Ireland's largest onshore wind farm, remaining so until 2024 when it was overtaken by the second phase of the 194 MW Oweninny Wind Farm.